Kimberly Akimbo (musical): Act l

-At school, Martin, Aaron, Delia, and Teresa, make plans for a Dreamgirls mashup for their school show choir, one that will compete with their rival, West Orange's Evita mashup.
+At school, Martin, Aaron, Delia, and Teresa make plans for a Dreamgirls medley for their school show choir, one that will compete with their rival West Orange's Evita medley.
 They reaffirm their problems with unrequited love ("Skater Planet (reprise #1)").
-The group then plans to get classic show choir outfits (blue dresses for the girls and turquoise suits for the boys).
+The group then plans on purchasing classic show choir outfits (blue dresses for the girls and turquoise suits for the boys).
 Kimberly agrees to be Seth's partner for the biology project, and to use her disease as their topic.
 Delia invites Teresa to Skater Planet, but Teresa wants to invite Martin.
 This results in all four members of the friend group agreeing to go to Skater Planet, after Martin invites Aaron.
-In the library, while studying for their project, Seth creates an anagram of Kim's name.
+In the library, while studying for their project, Seth creates an anagram of Kim's name, "Cleverly Akimbo".
 She realizes that she likes him ("Anagram").
 Debra, Kim's criminal aunt, shows up and makes crude jokes.
 She reveals that she has been sleeping in the school library, waiting to find Kimberly.
 The Levaco family moved from Lodi in a manner that made it difficult for Debra to find them, which was intentional.
 Debra tells Kim about an exciting new opportunity to make a lot of money, and that it is only "slightly illegal".
 Debra also tries to convince Martin, Aaron, Delia, and Teresa to help out ("Better").
 Kim agrees, but only if she gets a say in the plan, and only if Debra agrees that nobody will get hurt.
 Debra is ecstatic, and tells Kimberly to leave the window and door unlocked at her house.